Shairon Martis: San Francisco Giants

 Martis was signed by the San Francisco Giants in 2004.
 In 2005, he pitched in 11 games with 5 starts.
-His record was 2–1 with a 1.85 ERA for the San Francisco Giants' Arizona Rookie League team.
+His record was 2–1 with a 1.85 ERA for the Giants' Arizona Rookie League team.
 Martis began the 2006 season with Augusta in the Low A South Atlantic League, where he accrued a 6–4 record and 3.64 ERA in 15 starts.

 Washington Nationals

 On July 28, 2006, the Nationals acquired Martis from the San Francisco Giants for veteran left-handed reliever Mike Stanton.
 Martis joined the Savannah Sand Gnats of the South Atlantic League on August 1.
-After going 1–1 with a 3.80 ERA in four starts at Savannah, Martis was promoted to the High-A Potomac Nationals.
+After going 1–1 with a 3.80 ERA in four starts at Savannah, he was promoted to the High-A Potomac Nationals.
 He pitched two games in Potomac, giving up 4 earned runs in 12 innings.
 He ended the season with one appearance for the Double-A Harrisburg Senators, allowing 7 runs in 5 innings.